rehan-ssh/play-sound-at-interval/README.md

 1) Add the beep script in some folder.
 2) Run `crontab -e` in terminal.
-3) It will by default open in vi. press i and add the below line to execute every 10 min.
+3) It will by default open in vi. press i and add the below line to execute every 10 min. <br/>
 `*/10 * * * * /Users/rehan.shaikh/.nvm/versions/node/v16.13.2/bin/node ~/Documents/your-folder/beep`

-modify the above line according to your needs /Users/rehan.shaikh/.nvm/versions/node/v16.13.2/bin/node => this is node path on my machine add your node path ~/Documents/your-folder/beep => this is your folder of script
+modify the above line according to your needs /Users/rehan.shaikh/.nvm/versions/node/v16.13.2/bin/node => this is node path on my machine add your node path<br/>
+~/Documents/your-folder/beep => this is your folder of script

 4) press Esc then :wq